joelbarton-io/launch_school/RB109/interview/plan.md

 # Soft outline for study plans leading up to interview:

+- Establish daily and weekly goals.
+- Finish one of my medium articles and publish it

-1. Redo all easy, medium, and hard problems, taking the time to experience the full process for as many as possible under timed conditions*
+1. Redo all easy, medium, and advanced problems, taking time to experience  full process for as many as possible under timed conditions*
-2. Reach out to Chelsea, Mohammed, Fred, Anthony, Ethan, etc to do live coding
+2. Reach out to do live coding w classmates
 3. Supplement LS supplied problems with Codewars problems 8-5 kyu difficulty
-4.
+4. Compare my earlier small problems solutions to second pass answers
+5. Flash cards for active recall re: in-build methods, & discuss
+6. At least 2 TA sessions and 2+ SPOT student-led sessions
+7. ...